GregRoques/Photo-Gallery-with-Instagram-Widget/README.md

 # Challenges & Solutions
 ###   1. Home Page redirect animations:
-This was very tricky, as it required precise timing for the animations to minimize into the distance before calling the next route.
+This was tricky, as it required precise timing for the animations to minimize into the distance before calling the next route.
 To achieve this, I created a click listener that would call the function "pageHandler".
 I implemented npm framework "Emotions" to create unique CSS styling classes or the fade out animations.
 Finally, I used a "setTimeOut" at the conclusion of the function that would update state to call the redirect at the exact second the animation transition for the clicked circle was complete.

 ```